 Paris is a walking city but the Métro can get you across the city in no time.
 Read this post on how to Use the Paris Métro like a Pro!

 What’s not to like about a street in Paris where the main attraction is poetry?
-On this little Paris street, between the Jardin du Luxembourg and Place Saint-Sulpice, elegantly scripted calligraphy presents Arthur Rimbaud’s poem “Le Bateau Ivre.”
+On this Parisian street in the 6th arrondissement between the Jardin du Luxembourg and Place Saint-Sulpice, elegantly scripted calligraphy presents Arthur Rimbaud’s poem “Le Bateau Ivre.”
 Serpentine letters backed by golden brick are an invitation to linger and try to understand this gem of French poetry from 1871 about a drunk (sinking) ship.

 Getting To This Paris Street: